-Martha: Don't you see?
+- Gayngst: Martha has her fair share, near the end.Martha: Don't you see?
 I can't stand to have you touch me!
 I can't stand to have you look at me!
 Oh, it's all my fault.
 I have ruined your life and I have ruined my own.
 I swear I didn't know it!
 I didn't mean it!
 Oh, I feel so damn sick and dirty I can't stand it anymore!

 - My God, What Have I Done?: Mrs. Tilford, once she realizes her granddaughter's scheming.
-Karen, however, tells her she's too late to apologize.
+Karen however, tells her she's too late to apologize.

 - Pull the Thread: Mary's scheme is only uncovered when Rosalie's mother finds a cache of stolen items in Mary's possession.

 - Triang Relations: Joe and Karen are in a relationship, with Martha attracted to Karen in a platonic way. ...as it later turns out, not so platonic after all.